monix/monix.io/docs/2x/execution/scheduler.md

 // res1: Long = 1464223070198
 ```

-But we can instead do this:
+But if given a scheduler, we can now do this:

 ```scala
 scheduler.currentTimeMillis